13-Year-Old Boy Escapes Burning Vehicle As R67 Collision in Eastern Cape Claims 3 Lives

 Byron Pillay, a Briefly News journalist, has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He worked as a newspaper journalist for 10 years before transitioning to online.

-EASTERN CAPE – A 13-year-old boy is the sole survivor of a horrific accident which claimed the lives of three people on the R67 between Seymour and Whittlesea.
+EASTERN CAPE – A 13-year-old boy is the sole survivor of a horrific accident that claimed the lives of three people on the R67 between Seymour and Whittlesea.

 The youngster survived the fatal crash between a sedan and a sport utility vehicle (SUV), which resulted in the SUV catching fire.
 The accident occurred at approximately 1 am on 3 April 2026, as Good Friday got off to a bad note in the Eastern Cape.